FlovinTue/gdul/README.md

 To enable job tracking:
 - make sure GDUL_JOB_DEBUG is defined in globals.h
 - for each job taking part in the tracking, call activate_job_tracking(name)
-- if making a msvc debug build, override /ZI (edit-and-continue) with /Zi to make sure __LINE__ is seen as a compile time constant
+- if making a msvc debug build, override /ZI (edit-and-continue) with /Zi to make sure __ LINE__ macro is seen as a compile time constant

 A quick usage example:
 ```